vichasselmann/vichasselmann.github.io/_posts/2018-01-28-ai-programming-series.markdown

 As you can see the components himself are relatively simple and it is also simple implementing them.

-- **Intelligence** (which works as a brain) is our main component and it holds all decisions from the AI Agent in a list. **GetHighestDecision** will return the choosen **Decision**, so our agent can behave according to the most valuable action during it's execution.
+- **Intelligence** (which works as a brain) is our main component and it holds all decisions from the AI Agent in a list. **GetHighestDecision** will return the choosen **Decision**, so our agent can behave according to the most valuable action during execution.
-- **Decision** contains a weight that dictates how important it is and it will executes **EvaluateScore** to calculate it's Action Score.
+- **Decision** contains a weight that dictates how important it is and it will executes **EvaluateScore** to calculate Action Score.
 - **Consideration Handler** works as a container for all considerations that must be taken into account by the AI Agent when making that decision.
 - **Consideration** is the basic component that contains input and parameters.